 Caregivers of schizophrenia patients are often family members who are not trained in mental health.
 These individuals provide important support for their loved ones, but in doing so are susceptible to depression, stress, physical health problems, the burden of stigma, and a reduced social life.
-The overall quality of life for someone caring for a family member with severe mental illness suffers, but there are ways to get life-changing support.
+The overall quality of life for someone caring for a family member with severe mental illness suffers, but there are ways to get schizophrenia caregiver support.
 These include individual therapy, support groups, family education programs, and simply taking guilt-free time to take care of one’s own needs.

 Schizophrenia is a very serious and disruptive mental illness.
 Individuals diagnosed with this condition often struggle to manage symptoms, to live independently, and to cope with recurring episodes, even with good treatment.
 Often, one or more family members provide varying levels of support, from housing and money to managing treatments and medication.
 Caregiving is usually time-consuming and stressful and puts a big burden on individuals.